-Once you have 20 oz. of brewed coffee in the vessel, quickly move the filter to your sink where it will drain completely.
+Lift the filter out of the Chemex and quickly move the filter to your sink where it will drain completely.
 Pre-warm your mug with hot water.